tderrien/FEELnc/README.md

 	- genic      -> exonic     -> antrisense  : TCONS_00027880::ENS00000007999
 	- intergenic -> convergent -> upstream    : TCONS_00011066::ENS00000002091 (  with a distance between the lncRNA and the mRNA of 9,386bp.)

-\* *Note: At the moment, the interactions are computed with the reference file (-a option).
+\* **Note1**: At the moment, the interactions are computed with the reference file (-a option).
 Therefore, the possibly newly identified mRNAs in the previous step are not included by default (but you could include them by (cuff)merging with you reference annotation).

+\* **Note2*:  you may see a warning message like this:

+	lncRNA_ID and ENSXXXX are overlapping in the same strand Depending on your filtering options, this may correspond to a non-protein-coding transcript (pseudogene, miRNA) which overlaps the lncRNA

 **- FULL OPTIONS (FEELnc_classifier.pl --help) :**